mirusser/Simple-Weather-Site/AdditionalInfo/HttpsInDocker.md

-# How to enable https for docker containters
+# How to enable https for docker containers

 For .net project that runs in docker that is set up on linux machine

 ### 1. Create a configuration file for OpenSSL

-Create a file (somwhere in the project directory) named `openssl.cnf` with the following content to include both DNS names:
+Create a file (somewhere in the project directory) named `openssl.cnf` with the following content to include both DNS names:

 ```
 [ req ]